IOTECH-Donegal/ProjectP/README.md

 ## RTKLIB
 This project also uses a compiled version of str2str from RTKLIB.
-This provides RTCM from a CORS station, str2str.sh
+This provides RTCM from a CORS station.

+Conversing WAN bandwidth from the boat, str2str als provides an NTRIP stream to other local devices.

+See str2str.sh for connection details.